 Custom condition inside inState¶

-Sometimes, however, you need a bit more flexibility than just relaying on types to model state.
+Sometimes, however, you need a bit more flexibility than just relying on types to model state.

 // TO MODEL YOUR STATE LIKE THIS IS NOT BEST PRACTICE!

-// In a real world example we recommend using sealed class instead.
+// In a real-world example we recommend using sealed classes instead.

 data class ListState(